 Noteworthy professional service to the institution or the community or the profession

-Noteworthy involvement in student success activities and continuous professional growth and development must be integrated within the criteria above.
+Noteworthy involvement in student success activities and continuous professional growth and development will be integrated within the criteria above and evaluated individually.

 Noteworthy achievement is required in at least two of the above numbered categories, one of which must be teaching/instruction, but is not required in all categories.
 Noteworthy achievement as referenced in BOR Policy 8.3.7.3 is reflective of a 4 or 5 on the common Likert Scale.
 (4.4 Faculty Evaluation Systems) A written recommendation should be submitted by the head of the department concerned setting forth the reasons for promotion.
 The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be promoted.

+Evaluation of Promotion portfolios will utilize the common Likert scale and be documented using the Common Likert Form.

 The following procedures shall govern the recommendations for, or against, promotion of eligible faculty members.

 The Office of the Provost shall make available a list of eligible faculty to the "line of authority" supervisors, when faculty are eligible for promotion and the dates when every promotion recommendation is due to appropriate University officials.